valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 manipulate the SQL query generation inside the WP Query instance.

 This were we get into the territory that Cursors cannot handle.
-Specifically because cause we mess with the `orderby` clause.
+Specifically because we mess with the `orderby` clause.

 ```php
 add_filter(